uptane/deployment-considerations/repositories.md

 #### Changes to checking Root metadata

-After updating to the most recent Root metadata file, check the Timeserver key.
+In order to prevent a new timeserver from accidentally causing a rollback warning, the clock must be reset when switching to a new timeserver.
+To do this, check the Timeserver key after updating to the most recent Root metadata file.
 If the Timeserver key is listed in the Root metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value (e.g. zero, or any time that is guaranteed to not be in the future based on other evidence).
 It will be updated in the next cycle.

 ## What suppliers should do